stefanprodan/k8s-scw-baremetal/README.md

 This will do the following:

 * reserves public IPs for each server
-* provisions three bare-metal servers with Ubuntu 16.04.1 LTS (the size of the `master` and the `worker` may be different but must remain in the same type of architecture)
+* provisions three bare-metal servers with Ubuntu 16.04.1 LTS (the size of the `master` and the `node` may be different but must remain in the same type of architecture)
 * connects to the master server via SSH and installs Docker CE and kubeadm armhf apt packages
 * runs kubeadm init on the master server and configures kubectl
 * downloads the kubectl admin config file on your local machine and replaces the private IP with the public one
 * creates a Kubernetes secret with the Weave Net password
 * installs Weave Net with encrypted overlay
 * installs cluster add-ons (Kubernetes dashboard, metrics server and Heapster)
-* starts the worker nodes in parallel and installs Docker CE and kubeadm
+* starts the nodes in parallel and installs Docker CE and kubeadm
-* joins the worker nodes in the cluster using the kubeadm token obtained from the master
+* joins the nodes in the cluster using the kubeadm token obtained from the master

 Scale up by increasing the number of nodes: